ArtShp/numberlink-SAT-solver/README.md

 ## Experiments

-The experiments were run on Intel Core i7-12700H CPU (2.30 GHz, up to 4.70 Ghz) and 8 GB RAM on Ubuntu inside WSL2 (Windows 11).
+The experiments were run on Intel Core i7-12700H CPU (2.30 GHz, up to 4.70 GHz) and 8 GB RAM on Ubuntu inside WSL2 (Windows 11).

 | Instance    | Time (s) |
 |-------------|----------|